Pređi na sadržaj

 Etymology 1

-lego (feminine singular lega, masculine plural legos, feminine plural legas)
+lego (feminine lega, masculine plural legos, feminine plural legas)

 1. ignorant, lay